7. Land quality

 Potentially contaminated land can result from past industrial processes which have left substances.
 These substances may include oils and tars, heavy metals, organic compounds, soluble salts and radioactivity in the ground.

-It is important to assess whether a site is contaminated or not before it is developed, particularly when they are former industrial sites.
+It's important to assess whether a site is contaminated or not before it's developed, particularly when they're former industrial sites.

-The Environment Team are able to provide a range of information on:
+The Public Protection Service can provide a range of information on:

 - licensed and unlicensed land-fill sites

 You can request a search of information about a particular site by writing to:

 Housing and Environment Team

 You should include a scale plan of the site with the boundaries clearly marked.

 When we've received your search of information request we'll contact you to tell you what to do next.

 There will be a charge of £120 for a search of information.

 View the Stockport Contaminated Land Strategy (PDF 916kb) for more information.